Scott Bonn, Ph.D

 Dr. Scott Bonn (“Doc Bonn”) is Professor of Criminology, media expert and analyst, public speaker and author.
 He is an expert on criminal behavior and the motivations of criminals.
 He offers insights into various types of crime, including white-collar, state crime, bullying, domestic violence, sexual assault and serial homicide.
 His expert commentary frequently appears in the popular news media.

-Doc Bonn is the author of “Mass Deception: Moral Panic and the U.S. War on Iraq,” a critically acclaimed book on war crime and terrorism from Rutgers University Press (2010).
+Bonn is the author of “Mass Deception: Moral Panic and the U.S. War on Iraq,” a critically acclaimed book on war crime and terrorism from Rutgers University Press (2010).
 His latest book is on the public's fascination with serial killers in which he offers insights into the minds of infamous predators and explains how and why serial killers are often transformed into ghoulish popular culture celebrities by the media.
 Titled "Why We Love Serial Killers: The Curious Appeal of the World’s Most Savage Murderers."
 The book is published by Skyhorse Press and released in October, 2014.

 Professor Bonn is not your average academic.
 He combines the knowledge and skills of an academic scholar with more than twenty years of senior-level corporate experience in advertising and news and entertainment media.
 As such, he has unique insights into the public’s attitudes and beliefs, how they are shaped, and the agenda-setting powers of political leaders and the news media.